Little strokes fell great oaks.Ben Franklin

-Shape the bottom or foot of the cup so the bottom is very stable.
+Shape the bottom or foot of the cup so it will be stable.
 Some people scallop the bottom so it rests on four or five spots at the perimeter.
 And a piece of sandpaper glued to the bottom will prevent your planes from dragging the oilpot around when you pass their soles over the wick.

 If you use bamboo or wood, prime and paint the inside of the cup, and underside of the foot, with a high-solids urethane or polyurethane paint.
 I used a natural urethane extracted from the cashew tree called “Cashew” on the bamboo joint in these photos.
 The gaudy orange color makes it easy to differentiate my oilpot from others on a jobsite